twisted/pydoctor/README.rst

 ^^^^^^^^^^^^^^

 * Add options ``--cls-member-order`` and ``--mod-member-order`` to customize the presentation order of class members and modules/packge members independently.
-The default behaviour is sort all members alphabetically.
+The default behavior is to sort all members alphabetically.

 pydoctor 22.9.0
 ^^^^^^^^^^^^^^^